KTRK / NTRK

 A fully documented digital-only World Cup route has not yet been confirmed publicly, so TV remains the safest plan.

-KTRK is the right broadcaster to prepare in Kyrgyzstan because local reporting already ties the 2026 World Cup rights to the national broadcaster group.
+KTRK is the right broadcaster to prepare in Kyrgyzstan because recent local reporting already ties the 2026 World Cup license to the national broadcaster group.

 Use the main TV route first and rely on official listings for the final channel plan.